BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. figure:: images/desktop/desktop/04_main_screen/02.jpg
    :alt: Main screen

 In the top left corner of the Main Screen, under the screen title, you see connection indicator which shows whether the wallet could successfully connect to peers.
 In brackets, it specifies the network to which the wallet is connected.
-In the screenshot above it says '(master)' which means the wallet is connected to internal developers network, called masternet.
-In case of Testnet 4, it will say '(testnet4)'.
+In the screenshot above it says ``(master)`` which means the wallet is connected to internal developers network, called masternet.
+In case of Testnet 4, it will say ``(testnet4)``.
 If the wallet is unable to connect to the peer it will be shown by red indicator.

 .. figure:: images/desktop/wallet_disconnected.png
    :alt: Wallet disconnected

-“Send” and “Receive” buttons at the top right corner help us to :ref: `Sending BEAM` and :ref: `Receiving BEAM`.
+'Send' and 'Receive' buttons at the top right corner help us to :ref: `Sending BEAM` and :ref: `Receiving BEAM`.
 Let's start using the wallet!

 Receiving BEAM
 --------------